lizre/map-iat/README.md

 # Known issues

-- The ggplot map labels could use some nudging for readability, and the lat and long axis labels are unnecessary
+- The ggplot map labels could use some nudging for readability
 - Should probably remove DC label from ggplot maps